applyhhj/ros_multi_robot_sim/README.md

 This will first launch the gazebo simulator with gui, then launch the rviz gui.
 Sometimes gazebo may die during launching, just run again<br />

 #How to control the robots
 The following command can be used to control robot0, you can change keyop0.launch to keyop1.launch to control robot1.
-It is not a good way, but it works well.<br />
+It is not a good way, but it works well.
+Remember to source the setup.bash file in the workspace<br />
 ```Bash
 roslaunch keyop keyop0.launch
 ```